aalta3/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Amanda Altamirano is a professional Technical Writer and Content Writer.
-She is also a first year Ph.D. student studying Texts & Technology at the University of Central Florida.
+She is also a first year Ph.D. student in the Texts & Technology program at the University of Central Florida.
 Her research interests include professional and technical communication, technical project management and software product documentation.

 As a longstanding member of the Society of Technical Communication, she recently served as Co-Manager of the Technical Editing Special Interest Group.